Thorncliffe, Calgary: Demographics

 Residents in this community had a median household income of $50,009 in 2000, and there were 20.8% low income residents living in the neighbourhood.
 As of 2000, 18.8% of the residents were immigrants.
 A proportion of 13.8% of the buildings were condominiums or apartments, and 34% of the housing was used for renting.

+Crime

 Education

 The community is served by Colonel Sanders Elementary and Thorncliffe Elementary public school, as well as by Corpus Christi Elementary School (Catholic).